metricsgraphics/metrics-graphics/README.md

     width: 600,
     height: 250,
     target: '#downloads', // the html element that the graphic is inserted in
-    x_accessor: 'date',  // the key that accesses the x value
+    xAccessor: 'date',  // the key that accesses the x value
     y_accessor: 'value' // the key that accesses the y value })
 ```